What Is a Contingent Offer?

 Title contingency

-How does a contingent offer work?
+How to make a contingent offer

-- Negotiate based on the unmet contingency.
 If you’re still interested in purchasing the home despite the unmet contingency, you can now negotiate.
 For example, if the home inspection shows termite damage, you can ask the seller to remedy the problem or drop the home price by the cost of termite damage repair.
-There may be several contingencies in your offer, so each unmet contingency is a point of negotiation and gives you the ability to walk away if needed.

-- Sign the purchase agreement and close on the home.
 Once you and the seller come to an agreement, you can move forward and close on the home.

 FAQ